 The High Point Market contributes $5.4 billion in economic impact to the overall local economy with more than 37,000 jobs and $198 million in N.C. local and state taxes and fees.

-New orders from retailers for furniture rose 6 percent in May compared with May 2012, according to the latest Furniture Insights survey.
+Retailers' orders for furniture rose 13 percent in July compared to the same month last year, according to the latest Furniture Insights survey.